Remote administration

-Remote administration refers to any method of controlling a computer from a remote location.
-Software that allows remote administration is becoming increasingly common and is often used when it is difficult or impractical to be physically near a system in order to use it.
-A remote location may refer to a computer in the next room or one on the other side of the world.
+Remote administration includes any method of controlling a computer or other Internet-connected device, such as a smartphone, from a remote location.
+There are many commercially available and free-to-use software that make remote administration easy to set up and use.
+Remote administration is often used when it's difficult or impractical to be physically near a system in order to use it or troubleshoot it.
+Many server administrators also use remote administration to control the servers around the world at remote locations.
+It is also used by companies and corporations to improve overall productivity as well as promote remote work.
 It may also refer to both legal and illegal (i.e. hacking) remote administration (see Owned and Trojan).

 Requirements

 Internet connection

-Any computer with an Internet connection, TCP/IP or on a Local Area Network can be remotely administered.
+Any computer with an Internet connection or on a local area network can be remotely administered.

 For non-malicious administration, the user must install or enable server software on the host system in order to be viewed.
 Then the user/client can access the host system from another computer using the installed software.

 Usually, both systems should be connected to the internet, and the IP address of the host/server system must be known.
 Remote administration is therefore less practical if the host uses a dial-up modem, which is not constantly online and often has a Dynamic IP.